CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ![](./images/pg-dest-db-create02.png "")

-Now, you will restore the database into your Arc enabled data services environment:
+Now, you will restore the database into your Arc-enabled data services environment:

 1. Expand the postres01 server by clicking on the " > " icon next to postgres01.